 Paasilinna has overseen projects in conflict-affected environments, where she has held leadership roles in crisis management and ensured compliance with industry standards and donor regulations for programs with budgets of up to $150 million (USD).
-Paasilinna has had lifelong international exposure, having lived, studied and worked long-term in ten countries and completed short-term assignments in dozens of countries across Africa, the Middle East, and Asia.
+Paasilinna has had lifelong international exposure, having lived, studied and worked long-term in eleven countries and completed short-term assignments in dozens of countries across Africa, the Middle East and Asia.
 She holds a master’s degree in political science from Lund University in Sweden and is fluent in English, Finnish, Swedish and Portuguese.